EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 client needs to acquire multiple delegated resources.

-No new mechanisms are described in this document; the application of several existing protocol mechanisms to this problem is described.
+No new mechanisms are described in this document; the application of several existing and separately-proposed protocol mechanisms to this problem is described.
 An origin server can use these mechanisms to take advantage of content distribution networks where concerns about security might have otherwise prevented their use.
 This might be for content that was previously considered too sensitive for third-party distribution, or for a CDN provider that might not otherwise be used.

 ## Notational Conventions